 - The captain also has his crew immediately secure the deck and take off when they get a distress call from the oil rig.
 The entire fishing boat scene is arguably one of the largest arguments Clark has in favor of humanity being worth protecting.

-- Martha comforting Clark and helping him to control his super-hearing.
+- Martha comforting a young Clark and helping him to control his super-hearing.

 - Even before he becomes Superman, Clark wanders the earth doing good where he is needed, saving people.
 He's willing to help simply because he can... just like any one of us who can be Heroic Bystanders, if not superheroes.